-In his book, The Quest for the Historic Israel, Finkelstein describes David as ruling the Jerusalem area when it was still sparsely populated.
+In a book published in October 2007, The Quest for the Historic Israel, one of Mazer's colleagues at Tel Aviv University, Israel Finkelstein, describes David as ruling the Jerusalem area when it was still sparsely populated.
 Finkelstein writes of "bandits and rebels" having been attracted to marginal mountainous environments.
-David, he suggests, may have been a bandit rebel, dominating towns as a protector, as bandit rebels often tried to do.
-Finkelstein writes:
+David, he suggests, may have been a bandit rebel, dominating towns while in the protection racket as was Hammurabi and as a bandit rebels often were.

-The evidence clearly suggests that tenth-century Jerusalem was a small highland village that controlled a sparsely settled hinterland.
-(David and Solomon, p.
-95)
+The evidence clearly suggests that tenth-century Jerusalem was a small highland village that controlled a sparsely settled hinterland. note1

-The population remained low and the villages modest and few in number throughout the tenth century BCE. (p.
-96)
+The population remained low and the villages modest and few in number throughout the tenth century BCE. note2

-Finkelstein contends that here there is no clear archaeological evidence for Jerusalem's emergence at that time as the capital of a powerful empire with elaborate administrative institutions and a scribal tradition capable of composing such an elaborate chronicle of events. (p.
-97)
+Finkelstein contends that here there is no clear archaeological evidence for Jerusalem's emergence at that time as the capital of a powerful empire with elaborate administrative institutions and a scribal tradition capable of composing such an elaborate chronicle of events. note3

-In The Quest for the Historical Israel Finkelstein writes of one school of archaeologists who have dug in search of support of biblical narrative.
-He writes of their having "promoted historical and archaeological reconstructions" that had no actual support in the finds, or were trapped in circular argumentation.
-Finkelstein writes of a minimalist school, "which rejected altogether the value of biblical history for the study of Canaan/Israel in the Iron Age" and joined the debate in the 1990s.
+In The Quest for the Historical Israel Finkelstein writes of archaeologists who have searched for support of the biblical narrative. and he writes of a minimalist school of archeologists "which rejected altogether the value of biblical history for the study of Canaan/Israel in the Iron Age."
 Finkelstein describes himself as "the voice of the center" between these two.